 The Legacy of Alexsander Academy

-As a mother, Executive Director Stefanie Smith often lamented that her children were missing out on something in their traditional school settings.
-When her then four year-old Ben began instruction with Maya Mehanna (who later became our first Education Director), the two of them connected over this shared frustration with the lack of flexibility teachers often have when striving to meet each student where they were academically, socially, and emotionally.
+As a mother, Executive Director Stefanie Smith often felt that her children were missing out on something in their traditional school settings.
+Her son, Ben, spent many years working privately with with educator Maya Mehanna (who later became Co-Founder and the first Education Director), and Stefanie and Maya connected over a shared frustration with the lack of flexibility teachers often have when striving to meet each student where they were academically, socially, and emotionally.

 Their commitment to these students was (and is) so strong that even the school’s name is a reflection of their hearts and mission.
-Alexsander Academy is named in honor of Stefanie’s nephew Alexsander - a young man with ADHD who passed away at 23 years old around Christmas 2003.
-Alexsander attended special education classes growing up, and had a very special connection with Stefanie’s son.
-Alexsander’s special affinity for other children with needs like his continues to be a major part of the heart and soul of Alexsander Academy.
+Alexsander Academy is named in honor of Stefanie’s nephew Alexsander - a young man with ADHD who passed away at 23 years old around Christmas time in 2003.
+Alex attended special education classes growing up, and had a very special connection with Stefanie’s son.
+Alex’s special affinity for other children with needs like his continues to be a major part of the heart and soul of Alexsander Academy.

 Staff and Board of Directors

 C. Matt White

 Stefanie has a Bachelor's degree in Business from Walden University.
 As the Founder and Executive Director of the school, she has been in classrooms as support staff for 13 years and as a main teacher when needed for four years.
 In addition to Stefanie's 13 years of classroom experience, she also has extensive training and background in incidental teaching, ABA and floortime for children on the autism spectrum.
 Stefanie will be starting a Masters in Special Education at the beginning of 2022.